Health screenings for men ages 18 to 39

 Information

 There are specific times when you should see your provider or receive specific health screenings.
-The US Preventive Services Task Force publishes a list of recommended screenings.
+The US Preventive Services Task Force (USPSTF) publishes a list of recommended screenings, and these are updated as needed.
 Below are screening guidelines for men ages 18 to 39.

 BLOOD PRESSURE SCREENING